and thank you for your interest in La Roche University. My relationship with La

 can help us to find solutions to the challenges we face in today’s world.

 La Roche has much to offer and I hope that

-after you have explored the website, you will visit the College in person.
+after you have explored the website, you will visit the University in person.

 After touring campus and talking to faculty and staff, I am convinced you will

-want to be a part of the La Roche College community.
+want to be a part of the La Roche University community.

 I am always interested in hearing the thoughts

 and perspectives of those with a connection to La Roche, as well as prospective